dnanexus/dxfuse/README.md

 # Common problems

-If a project appears empty, or is missing files, it could be that the dnanexus token does not have permissions for it.
+If a project appears empty, or is missing files, it could be that the DNAnexus token does not have permissions for it.
 Try to see if you can do `dx ls YOUR_PROJECT:`.

 There is no natural match for DNAnexus applets and workflows, so they are presented as block devices.
 They do not behave like block devices, but the shell colors them differently from files and directories.